Treatment of Fixed Assets in Singapore

 - the item’s purchase price less any discounts and rebates

-- the import duties, non-refundable taxes, transportation & handling costs and cost of dismantling, assembling, installation and testing.
+- the import duties, non-refundable taxes, transportation and handling costs and cost of dismantling, assembling, installation and testing

 - any professional fee paid